 Learning Chinese occupies a tiny fraction of the entire education business.
-Nevertheless, it is also considered by many as an important investment with high returns, a good job in a major Chinese company, closing deals with Chinese investors, and so on.
+Nevertheless, it is in the same situation.

 Many people claim that learning Chinese and passing HSK test will land you a good job with good pay.
-What if this is not true, or at least not for you?
+It is often not true.

-When all things considered, comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.
+These are the things students face when learning Chinese is evaluated as an investment.
+Comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.

-The conclusion is, if considering learning Chinese as an investment, this is not a very smart investment.
-Therefore, anyone who is using high investment returns to encourage people to learn Chinese is not being truthful.
+If considering learning Chinese as an investment, it may not be a very smart investment.
+Anyone who is using high investment returns to encourage people to learn Chinese is not being truthful.

 (852) 9739 8065